A Case of You (song): Additional recordings and performances

 Mitchell later re-recorded the song for her live album Miles of Aisles (1974), as well as her orchestral album Both Sides Now (2000).
 She performed it regularly on her 1983 tour.
 The original recording was included on Mitchell's compilation Misses (1996).
 A demo recording was included on the 50th anniversary EP of Blue in 2021.

-Awards and accolades

-In 2011, Mitchell was voted the No. 1 female artist and "A Case of You" the No. 1 female song by listeners of BBC Radio 4's Desert Island Discs.

-In 2021, it was listed at No. 26 on Rolling Stone's "Top 500 Best Songs of All Time".
+Certifications

 Cover versions

-There are well over 300 known recordings of "A Case of You".
+There are well over 500 known recordings of "A Case of You".

-Tori Amos released a recording of the song on her 1994 single, Cornflake Girl.

-Jane Monheit covered the song for her 2001 album Come Dream with Me.

-Diana Krall covered the song on her 2001 album Live in Paris.

-Prince covered the song on his 2002 album One Nite Alone....

 The cabaret singer Connie Champagne recorded "A Case of You" in the persona of Judy Garland on her 2003 album Imagine Judy Garland: An Evening with Connie Champagne.
+In 2012 the Portuguese singer Ana Moura recorded a cover version for her album Desfado produced by Mitchell's former husband and producer Larry Klein.